Peter Bearman

 Research Interests

-Peter Bearman is Director of the Interdisciplinary Center for Innovative Theories and Empirics (INCITE) and Cole Professor of Social Science in the department of sociology.
+Peter Bearman is Director of the Incite Institute and Cole Professor of Social Science in the Department of Sociology.
 He co-designed the National Longitudinal Study of Adolescent Health and is a specialist in network analysis and historical sociology.
-He is author of Doormen (University of Chicago Press, 2005) and, with Adam Reich, of Working for Respect: Community and Conflict at Walmart (Columbia University Press, 2018).
-He is currently co-editor, with Shamus Khan, of the Middle Range Series at Columbia University Press.
-He is a member of the American Academy of Arts and Science and the National Academy of Science.
-He teaches introductory sociology, qualitative research design, research designs, social networks, and classical social theory.
+He is author of Doormen (University of Chicago Press, 2005) and with Adam Reich, of Working for Respect: Community and Conflict at Walmart (Columbia University Press, 2018).
+He is currently co-editor of the Middle Range Series and the Oral History Series at Columbia University Press.
+He is a member of the American Academy of Arts and Science, the National Academy of Science, and the National Academy of Medicine.
+His recent work focuses on the analysis of texts and narratives.
+He teaches introductory sociology, qualitative research design, research designs, historical sociology, social networks, and classical social theory.

 News